 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Do not crush or chew a delayed-release capsule.
-Swallow it whole.
+Do not crush or chew a PROCYSBI capsule or the medicine inside it.

 While using cysteamine, you may need frequent blood tests.
 Your skin and your bones may also need to be checked.

 Cystinosis is often treated with a combination of drugs, including vitamin and mineral supplements.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medicine.
 Do not change your doses or medication schedule without your doctor's advice.